Prag8855/aab/content/guides/english-speaking-psychotherapists-berlin.md

 ---
-Title: List of English-speaking psychiatrists and psychotherapists in Berlin
+Title: List of English-speaking psychotherapists in Berlin
 Short_title: English-speaking psychotherapists
 Description: A list of therapists who speak English, and how to find a therapist who accepts public health insurance.
 Date_created: 2017-09-12